Distributions defined by q-supernomials, fusion products, and Demazure modules: Distributions defined by -supernomials

 \subsection{Unrestricted number of parts}

-We first consider the total number $\tilde{T}(\vL)(q)$ of $\vL$-admissible partitions, without restrictions on the number of parts.
+We first consider the total number $\tilde{T}(\vL)(q)$ of $\vL$-admissible partitions.
 In this case clearly $A_{k-i+1}(k)$ (as defined in \autoref{prop2}) has a binomial distribution with parameters $n=L_k$ and $p=\frac{i}{k+1}$, and hence each $J_i$ can be represented as a sum of independent binomial variables.
 Furthermore, the covariance of $A_{k-i+1}(k)$ and $A_{k-j+1}(k)$ can be computed as

 We therefore have \begin{lem} Consider $(J_1 , \ldots , J_m)$ as defined in \autoref{prop2}.
 Then,

 \end{lem}